rip4ik14/keytoheart/README.md

 `NEXT_PUBLIC_BASE_URL` is used for admin session checks.
 Without `SUPABASE_SERVICE_ROLE_KEY` the `/api/upsell/products` endpoint will return an error.

+## Supabase Storage Caching

+For frequently used images stored in Supabase, enable caching to reduce bandwidth.
+In the Supabase dashboard open your bucket settings and configure a CDN or set the `Cache-Control` metadata to `public, max-age=604800`.

 ## Components

 ### CategoryPreviewServer